 Downtown buildings reflect Wichita's history and growth.

-Like many cities around the country, Wichita has experienced a renaissance of its downtown and riverfront, with historic structures preserved, new buildings appearing on the skyline and the addition of public spaces with art and parks.
-In this do-it-yourself age, you can discover and appreciate the beauty of Wichita’s Downtown architecture simply by taking a walk.
+Like many cities around the country, Wichita has experienced a renaissance of its Downtown and riverfront, with historic structures preserved, new buildings appearing on the skyline and the addition of public spaces with art and parks.
+As Downtown continues to strengthen walkable connections, we encourage you to discover the beauty of Wichita’s Downtown architecture by simply taking a walk around Downtown.